Academics at its finest

-Seniors work closely with the College Counseling office and are matched with a diverse network of local professionals as part of required internships.
-They also spend their last year researching, defending and refining senior theses through the support and challenge of faculty and fellow classmates.
-They present their findings before panels comprised of faculty members and others with expertise in their chosen subject areas.
+Seniors work closely with the College Counseling office and are matched with a diverse network of local professionals as part of a required internship.
+They also spend their last year researching and writing a senior thesis before defending their findings in front of a panel of experts prior to graduation.

 All seniors research, write, present and defend a thesis as part of their graduation requirement.

 Historic Buildings in America: What Qualifies as Historic and What Place Do Historic Buildings Have in a Modern World?

 The idea for my senior thesis came to me in stages.
 The first thing I was sure of was that I wanted my senior thesis, generally, to be about the vibrancy of towns and cityscapes in the United States.
 This was because I had noticed in my travels abroad that European cities tended to have much more lively and active city centers, especially when comparing the smaller towns and cities.
 It was while I was pondering the difference between cities on the two continents that I first began to consider historic city centers and their impact on the lives of the city’s inhabitants.
 As I was considering this in turn, I began to challenge my original conception that it was because European...